help-me-mom/ng-mocks/docs/articles/api/MockRender.md

 therefore, changing `fixture.componentInstance` is the same as changing `params` and vise-versa.

 When `MockRender(Component)` is used without params then `fixture.componentInstance` controls `@Inputs` and `@Outputs` of the component.
-That let trigger correct lifecycle hooks.
+That lets it trigger the correct lifecycle hooks.

 An example: